qianglise/cmakeintro/content/index.rst

    Before attending this workshop, please make sure that you have access to a computer with a compiler for your favorite programming language and a recent version of CMake.

    If you have access to a supercomputer (e.g. a `NAISS system <https://www.naiss.se/>`_) with a compute allocation you can use that during the workshop.
-Any questions on how to use a particular HPC resource should be    directed to the appropriate support desk.
+Any practical questions on how to use a particular HPC resource should be directed to the appropriate support desk.

    You can also use your own computer for this workshop, provided that it has the necessary tools installed.